stl-insta/cv-index-search-api/README.md

 Search Page:
 ![image](https://user-images.githubusercontent.com/28400679/140531975-cdb3f294-e352-44fa-b284-c16f1b163429.png)

-## To do
+## Future works
-If we have more time, maybe it's great to have some feature :
+It would be great to have those features in the near future:

 API:
 - filter